civica-digital/luis-ai-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/luis.
+Bug reports and pull requests are welcome on GitHub at https://github.com/civica-digital/luis-ai-ruby.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).